singhvertika119/singhvertika119/README.md

 <br/>

-*"She builds with code what others only dream in theory."*
+*"She crafts solutions with code, giving shape to ideas and possibilities."*

 <br/>